-The Healthy Start TA & Support Center (TASC) is pleased to offer scholarships for different training and certification opportunities to Healthy Start programs.
-Information about these opportunities and related announcements are distributed via the TASC’s monthly newsletter.
-If you would like to sign up to receive the newsletter, please email [email protected].
+The TASC is pleased to offer scholarships for different training and certification opportunities to Healthy Start programs.
+Below is information about past scholarship opportunities.
+Information about upcoming opportunities and related announcements are distributed via the TASC’s monthly newsletter and weekly updates.
+If you would like to sign up to receive these communications, please email [email protected].

 Certified Lactation Counselor (CLC) Scholarships